jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-11-17-gamestream-moonlight-on-retropie.md

 {% endraw %}
 {% endhighlight %}

-* Add the following content to the file:
+* Add the following content to the file.
+Again, replace `homePC` with the hostname or IP address you paired earlier:

 {% highlight bash %}
 {% raw %}